ryanmend/IoT-Device-Security-Assessment/src/02_framework/device_model.md

 Every device-internal element is a component residing inside the device enclosure.
 Thus, they are part of the IoT device.
 IoT devices usually comprise the following internal elements, all of which are mentioned in the list of attack surfaces composed by OWASP ([source][owasp_iot_attack_surface_areas]):

 - **Firmware:** "Firmware is a software program or set of instructions programmed on a hardware device" ([source][tech_terms_firmware]).
-It is used to control the device and the communication between device-internal and -external elements (data in- and output via data exchange services).
+It is used to control the device and the communication between device-internal and -external elements (data in- and output via network data services).
 Firmware is stored on a memory and executed by a processing unit.
 In regards of device firmware, the following components might be potential targets for a penetration test:

   -   **Installed firmware:** Installed firmware refers to firmware that is already installed on a device.
 It might be the target of dynamic analyses and usually handles the storage and processing of sensitive user data.